Associated Recreation Council Programs

 RecTech, an example of Equitable Access and Community -

-RecTech Coalition’s Community Technology Centers provide free and low-cost technology access and training to more than 2,500 Seattle youth and adults across five sites at Delridge, Rainier, Rainier Beach, South Park, and Yesler Community Centers.
-RecTech labs function as community resource centers, providing open lab access and diverse technology training including basic computer and internet skills; job-readiness and résumé building workshops; Internet safety; and basic graphic design for youth, adults, and seniors.
+The RecTech Community Technology Program provides free and low-cost technology access and training to more than 2,500 Seattle youth and adults across five sites at Delridge, Rainier, Rainier Beach, South Park and Yesler Community Centers.
+RecTech labs function as community resource centers, providing open lab access and diverse technology training including: basic computer and internet skills; job-readiness and résumé building workshops; Internet safety; and advanced digital media instruction for youth, adults, and seniors.

 Recent Successes and Current Challenges